AdobeDocs/experience-manager-cloud-service.en/help/security/jwt-credentials-deprecation-in-adobe-developer-console.md

 This article provides some additional context about how AEM as a Cloud Service should handle the deprecation.

 The main takeaway is that AEM now supports the new OAuth Server-to-Server credentials for AEM as a Cloud Service.
-You may have received an email with instructions to migrate your JWT credentials, which can now be done.
+You may have received an email with instructions to migrate your JWT credentials, this migration can now be done.

 The sections below list the scenarios where customers must (or in some cases must not) replace their Service Account (JWT) credentials with OAuth Server-to-Server credentials, now that AEM supports them.
 [Read how](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/migration/#migration-overview) to migrate the credentials.